 - You will be granted a maximum of 3 opportunities within a 5-year period to pass the examination.
 If you decide not to take the exam in a given year, it is a lost opportunity as the five-year limit is absolute.
 The 5-year exam admissibility period is independent of your certificate's expiration date.

 - During the five-year admissibility period, individuals who postponed or were unsuccessful will be contacted each year regarding the next exam.
 A new application is not necessary.

 - Readmissibility: Diplomates who exhaust this five-year period may re-apply for the exam, meeting all current application requirements.
 See our Lapsed Certificate Policy for additional details.

-- Upon passing the MOC exam, you will be issued a new certificate with an expiration 10 years from the expiration date of your previous certificate.
-You will also be enrolled in the ABS MOC Program if you are not yet enrolled.
-The ABS will waive 60 credits of CME with self-assessment toward MOC for this recertification; the waiver will appear automatically in your CME Repository.
+- Upon passing the exam, the ABS will waive 60 credits of CME with self-assessment toward Continuous Certification; the waiver will appear automatically in your CME Repository.

 - Surgeons who achieve ABS recertification may also apply to the AMA to receive 60 AMA PRA Category 1 Credits.
 Please see the AMA website and the direct CME application (pdf) for details.

 For additional information, please send an email to the exam coordinator.